 The 2015 amendment by D.C.
 Law 20-271 repealed (c)(5) and made a related change.

 Applicability of D.C.
 Law 21-219: § 3 of D.C.
-Law 21-219 provided that the amendments made to subsection (a), (b) and (c-1) this section by § 2(b) of D.C.
+Law 21-219 provided that the change made to this section by § 2(b) of D.C.
 Law 21-219 is subject to the inclusion of the law’s fiscal effect in an approved budget and financial plan.
-Therefore that amendment has not been given effect.
+Therefore that amendment has not been implemented.

 For temporary addition of subchapter see notes to § 38-2801.